eneliviu/LovePlanningCLI/README.md

     - the column names (headers) of those worksheets
     - standard user choices available through the console
 - Python function definitions with a main() function that calls the stack.
-    - As a rule of thumb, All functions that receive more than two arguments are called using keyword arguments.
+    - As a rule of thumb, all functions that receive more than two arguments are called using **kwargs.
+    - Docstrins were placed after function definitions to document the code.
+    - Where necessary, text comments were placed in the script to provide further explanations.
     - To the best of my Python abilities, I tried to use type hints for all function arguments.